The Milky Way in context: The formation of galactic discs and chemical sequences from a cosmological perspective: Conclusions

 \begin{itemize} \item The gap between the high-$\alpha$ and low-$\alpha$ sequences is produced by a hiatus in the star formation, possibly due to the accretion of the GSE merger. \item The slanted-shaped locus in the low-$\alpha$ sequence is due to the decaying SFR over the past $\sim6\,$Gyrs. \item The overlap in the metallicities of high-$\alpha$ and low-$\alpha$ stars in the Solar neighbourhood arises due to a fraction of low-$\alpha$ stars forming in recently accreted metal-poor gases from the CGM. \item The lack of a metal overlap in the inner Galaxy implies that the low-$\alpha$ sequence formed from a thin gas disc at those radii.
 This suggests the gas disc was thin but strongly flared during much of the low-$\alpha$ disc formation. \end{itemize}

 Our results highlight the importance of obtaining high-quality observational data for MW analogues at higher redshifts ($z \geq 2$).
-The James Webb Space Telescope (JWST) has recently begun probing such galaxies \citep[e.g.][]{mowla2024, tan2024, tan2024b}, and surveys like JADES may already be detecting MW analogues as early as $z \approx 8.2$ \citep{rusta2024}.
+The James Webb Space Telescope (JWST) has recently begun probing such galaxies \citep[e.g.][]{mowla2024, tan2024, tan2024b}, and surveys like JADES (JWST Advanced Deep Extragalactic Survey) may already be detecting MW analogues as early as $z \approx 8.2$ \citep{rusta2024}.

-As observational data for M31 and other Local Volume galaxies will continue to improve, understanding the formation of chemical abundance patterns \textit{beyond} the MW will become increasingly important.
+Early spectroscopic studies of M31 suggest that its chemistry may not be bi-modal \citep{escala2020, nidever2024}.
+As observations of other Local Volume galaxies continue to improve, understanding the formation of chemical abundance patterns beyond the MW will become increasingly important.
 Our investigation revealed a broad diversity in the chemical evolution of MW-mass disc galaxies, which are highly sensitive to factors such as overall mass assembly, star formation history, and even the specifics of individual merger events.
-To better constrain the physical and dynamical processes that set chemical trends in MW-like galaxies, detailed extragalactic observations within the Local Volume, as well as the CGM of high-redshift galaxies, will prove essential in the era of Extremely Large Telescopes.
+To better constrain the physical and dynamical processes that set chemical trends in MW-like galaxies, detailed extragalactic observations within the Local Volume, as well as the CGM of high-redshift galaxies, will prove essential in the era of Extremely Large Telescopes \citep[see][]{hammer2021, padovani2023}.